twitter/nodes/README.md

 You need to implement the `evaluate()` method, which will only be called when all dependencies are ready, and called only once.
 You can get values for each of the dependencies using `getDep()` and use them in your computation.
 At the end, you are supposed to return a `Future` object with desired return type.
 If you don't have any asynchronous processing inside, you can just wrap your output with `Future.value()`.
 However, you can also call other asynchronous services like a remote server, or submit tasks to another thread, and pass back the `Future` object you acquired from them directly.

+There is always a simple way to create a multiple-dependency node inline with Java 8 lambda functions, with support up to 4 inputs.
+See [Map with Multiple Inputs](#map-multiple) for more details.

 #### Instantiating the Node

 To instantiate your node with enum-based dependencies: